What is Sclerotherapy? Can it be used as an alternative to surgery?

 Is it possible to develop an allergic reaction to the sclerosant agent?

-Yes, but it is an uncommon because the drug is generally localised and trapped in the area of injection.
+Yes, but it is an uncommon because the drug is generally localised and confined in the area of injection.